eatmycode/bashtag/README.md

 * On a production webserver, typically both would already be installed (see your host if you are unsure).

-* If using on your local box and you dont have a l/a/n/mp stack or stand-alone PHP install or OpenSSL, then get one.
+* If using on your local box and you dont have a l/a/n/mp stack or stand-alone PHP install or OpenSSL installed (really?), then get one of 'em.

+* cURL is also required and should be installed by default anyway.

 * A quick check:

         # Open up a linux terminal and type:

-		~$ which php openssl
+        ~$ which php openssl curl

-		# If you have 1 or both installed, you should see something similar to:
+        # If you have 1 or all 3 installed, you should see something similar to:

-		~$ which php openssl
+        ~$ which php openssl curl
         /usr/local/bin/php
         /usr/bin/openssl
+        /usr/bin/curl

         # If you get nothing in return or see somthing like /usr/bin/which: no {SOFTWARE_NAME} in (/usr/local/bin:.....
-		# for both php AND openssl, then you dont have either installed.
+        # for any of the three, then that particular program is not installed.

 ## Configuration

+The goal of `tweet.sh` is simplicity.

+`PAUSE`

-The goal of `stweet` is simplicity `PAUSE` You do however need to make yourself a twitter app!
+You do however need to make yourself a twitter app!

 So basically, you need to: